+2.1.
 Basis of preparation and statement of compliance

-MDxHealth's consolidated financial statements have been prepared in accordance with the International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB), and as adopted by the European Union up to December 31, 2016.
+MDxHealth's consolidated financial statements have been prepared in accordance with the International Financial Reporting Standards (IFRS) and interpretations issues by the IFRS Interpretations Committee (IFRS IC) applicable to companies reported under IFRS.
+The financial statements comply with IFRS as issued by the International Accounting Standards Board (IASB) as adopted by the European Union.